Reuzegom: Death of Sanda Dia

-In 2018, the twenty-year-old student Sanda Dia died as a result of the physical abuse he underwent during the two-day-long Reuzegom hazing ritual in Leuven and at a cabin in the woods in Vorselaar.
+In 2018, the male twenty-year-old student Sanda Dia died as a result of the physical abuse he underwent during the two-day-long Reuzegom hazing ritual in Leuven and at a cabin in the woods in Vorselaar.
 He was admitted to Malle Hospital on 5 December at 9.15 p.m.
 At arrival, his body temperature was recorded as 27.2 °C (81 °F).
 He was presented bleeding from nose and mouth, and he was found to have extreme levels of blood salinity resulting from forced consumption of fish sauce and his peers' refusal to let him drink water or soda.
-A few hours after his arrival in the hospital, Dia died from multiple organ failure.
-Two other students, who also went through the hazing process were admitted to hospital suffering from hypothermia. and the two are civil participants in the on-going criminal case against students of the Reuzegom fraternity who were involved in the hazing.
+A few hours after he arrived in the hospital, Dia died from multiple organ failure.
+Two other students, who also went through the hazing process were admitted to hospital suffering from hypothermia and the two are civil participants in the on-going criminal case against students of the Reuzegom fraternity who were involved in the hazing.

 While Dia was being treated in the hospital, the Reuzegom members, within a few hours, attempted to cover up what had happened by clearing the hut and the surrounding domain in Vorselaar of evidence of the abuse.
 When a police commissioner arrived at the scene at 4 a.m., he noted that it was "completely clean": not a garbage bag had been left behind.
-The pit in the ground in which Dia was later proven to have lain in icy water for hours had been filled in.
+The pit in the ground in which Dia was later proven to have lain unconscious in icy water for hours had been filled in.
 The members of the club had also attempted to erase their digital traces, but some videos and photos were recovered.
 They showed Dia unconscious on the ground, a Reuzegom member defecating on someone (Dia or another initiate) in the pit, and the group chanting "Chop off those little hands, the Congo is ours" (a slur celebrating the colonial atrocities committed in the Congo Free State which included mass mutilation of Africans) to a homeless person of color on the street.

-Police recovered deleted WhatsApp messages revealing that Reuzegom members, whose parents were "judges, business leaders and politicians", had scrambled to "cover their tracks" in the wake of the death.
+Police recovered deleted WhatsApp messages revealing that Reuzegom members, whose parents were "judges, business leaders, and politicians", had scrambled to "cover their tracks" in the wake of the death.
 No member of the club, past or present, has issued a statement of apology to the family of the victim, either collectively or individually.
+Initially it was said the students present at the 2018 hazing ceremony would be suspended from the university, this did not happen.
+Instead, the suspension was replaced with a disciplinary sanction of thirty hours of community service: the possibilities included writing an essay on the history of hazing traditions, providing free tutoring, and attending a holiday program.